Qase/mobile-assignment/Solution/iOS/Docs/KMM/README.md

 - And you can freely use the the KMM module in the base project but **not in the packages**.
 - You can manually add it as a package as you do with packages like `Infrastructure`, `Domain` and `Features`.
-    - And use inspiration from this link
+    - And use inspiration from this link:

         [Command Line Tool using Swift Package Manager and Utility package](https://dmytro-anokhin.medium.com/command-line-tool-using-swift-package-manager-and-utility-package-e0984224fc04)